ssvlabs/dkg-spec/README.md

 ---

-## Validation in Ceremony
+## Validations
 In a DKG ceremony, each message sent between the initiator and the operators are validated by the operators such that:
 - The message is signed by the sender, preventing spoofing attacks.
 - Where replay attacks are possible, a valid nonce is included to ensure the message is fresh (otherwise **Re-sign**).
--
+- The message is in the same scope, i.e., the message is regarding the same ceremony, the same set of operators and it is in the correct stage as the receiver expects.

 ---

-## Post-Ceremony Validation: Result and Proof struct
+## Result and Proof struct
-After execution of init, re-sign and reshare, a **result** is returned by the operators for validation and verification.
+After execution of init, re-sign and reshare, a **result** is returned by the operators as an important validation for the completion of the ceremony.
 ```go
 type Result struct {
 	// Operator ID